WorkWave/sqlbeat/README.md

 # Sqlbeat
+Fork of [sqlbeat](https://github.com/adibendahan/sqlbeat) for pulling SQL query data into WorkWave Sonar.

-Fully customizable Beat for MySQL/Microsoft SQL Server/PostgreSQL servers - this beat can ship the results of any query defined on the config file to Elasticsearch.
+`sqlbeat` is a fully customizable Elastic Beat for MySQL/Microsoft SQL Server/PostgreSQL servers - this beat can ship the results of any query defined in the config file to Elasticsearch.

 ## Current status
-Sqlbeat still on beta.
+Sqlbeat still in beta.

 #### To Do:

+* Update to more recent `libbeat` (the current bound version is 5.0.0-snapshot)
 * Add SSPI support for MSSQL
-* Add support for Oracle
+* Replace configuration arrays with objects to better support multiple queries
+  * Include default settings (apply to all queries unless over-ridden)
+  * Run queries at different times
+  * Output results to separate `elasticsearch` indexes and types
-* Add support for SQLite
+  * Use separate `elasticsearch` templates for each query
 * (Thinking about it) Add option to save connection string in the config file - will open support for all [SQLDrivers](https://github.com/golang/go/wiki/SQLDrivers).
+* Add sample queries and template file

 ## Features